vlad-dascalu/mattermost-secrets-plugin/docs/development.md

 1. **Plugin fails to activate**: Check the Mattermost server logs for errors.
 2. **Slash command not registered**: Ensure the command is properly registered in `OnActivate`.
 3. **KV store errors**: Check for issues with the Mattermost KV store permissions.
+4. **Thread context issues**: Verify proper handling of `root_id` in posts and API calls.
+5. **Format preservation**: Check if multi-line content is properly escaped and preserved.

 ### Debugging

 Enable debug logging in the Mattermost System Console to see more detailed logs from the plugin.

+### Performance Considerations

+1. **Secret Cleanup**: The plugin runs periodic cleanup of expired secrets to prevent database bloat.
+2. **Thread Loading**: Consider lazy loading of thread content for better performance.
+3. **KV Store Usage**: Monitor KV store usage as it can impact performance with many secrets.